rams3sh/Dirty-Scripts/README.md

 2. timezone.py - Helps me during forensic analysis for correlation of times from evidences from various timezones.
 The script gives out a table consisting of corresponding times across various timezones for a given time and the concerned timezone.
 Data of timezone conversion was collected from the site: https://www.epochconverter.com/timezones.

 3. Thupparivalan - Tamil world which means to Investigator/Detective.The script was used to detect changes in a given folder within a google drive.
 Helps me to analyze whenever a file is uploaded / deleted / modified within the scope of a give parent folder which needs to be monitored.Refer the Readme of the folder for more details.

+4. AWSome_reporter - This tool helps in converting json output received from queried through AWS developer API to an equivalent sqlite3 db and an excel file.
+It uses flatten_json library to flatten the multi level json.
+It replicates all the values of a given level for x times where x is the maximum values accomodated in a given level for making a meaningful record.
+The script is very inefficient from optimization perspective as any other script in this repo but gets the job done.
+Have release an exe version of it as part of releases for win 64 guys.
+Huge shout out to flatten_json (https://pypi.org/project/flatten_json/) which is the soul of this tool.Check it out.